Marineland of Canada: Land animals

-In addition to marine animals, Marineland also featured land animals, including black bears, deer, elk, and buffalo.
-In 2023, Marineland faced charges from the province of Ontario for providing inadequate care to their black bears under the Ontario Animal Welfare Services Act.
-Marineland was charged $85,000 in 2024 for failing to improve conditions for their black bears after the previous visit.
-Provincial inspectors concluded that these animals had minimal access to water, were being kept in unsuitable enclosures, and were unable to fulfill their psychological needs.
-By October 2025, the only remaining land animals at the park were bears and deer.
+In addition to marine animals, Marineland featured land animals, including black bears, deer, elk, and bison.
+In 2023, Marineland faced charges from the province of Ontario for providing inadequate care to its black bears under the Ontario Animal Welfare Services Act.
+Marineland was ordered to pay $85,000 in 2024 after failing to improve conditions for three young black bears.
+Provincial inspectors found that the bears had inadequate access to water, were kept in unsuitable enclosures and were unable to fulfil their psychological needs.

+As Marineland wound down its operations, it began removing its land animals.
+A dozen black bears were transferred to an animal sanctuary in Colorado in the spring of 2026.
+The park's bison herd was also relocated, as were its penguins.
+Several hundred deer remained on the Marineland property as of August 31, 2026.

 Rides

-Marineland has a collection of different rides, including a pair of roller coasters and a large launched free fall.